go-analyze/charts/README.md

 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/go-analyze/charts/blob/master/LICENSE)
 [![Build Status](https://github.com/go-analyze/charts/workflows/Test/badge.svg)](https://github.com/go-analyze/charts/actions)

-`go-analyze/charts` is a fork from [vicanso/go-charts](https://github.com/vicanso/go-charts) and [wcharczuk/go-chart](https://github.com/wcharczuk/go-chart).
-Our library focuses on simplifying the generation of beautiful charts and graphs.
+Our library focuses on generating beautiful charts and graphs within Go.
+Graphs are used to show a lot of different types of data, needing to be represented in a unique in order to convey the meaning behind the data.
+This Go module attempts to use sophisticated defaults to try and render this data in a simple way, while still offering intuitive options to update the graph rendering as you see fit.

 ## Current Project Status

-Leveraging the strengths of [vicanso/go-charts](https://github.com/vicanso/go-charts) and [wcharczuk/go-chart](https://github.com/wcharczuk/go-chart), our project introduces enhancements for rendering under challenging conditions and expands functionality with minimal setup.
+Forked from [vicanso/go-charts](https://github.com/vicanso/go-charts) and the archived [wcharczuk/go-chart](https://github.com/wcharczuk/go-chart), our project introduces enhancements for rendering challenging datasets.
 We aim to build upon their solid foundation to offer a more versatile and user-friendly charting solution.

 ### API Stability

 We're committed to refining the API, incorporating feedback and new ideas to enhance flexibility and ease of use.

 Until the `v1.0.0` release, API changes should be anticipated.
-If you require a library with minimal user facing changes this project has not yet reached that level of maturity.
+We detail needed API changes on our wiki [Version Migration Guide](https://github.com/go-analyze/charts/wiki/Version-Migration-Guide).

 ### Changes

-Notable improvements in our fork include:
+Notable early improvements in our fork include:

 * **Axis Improvements:** Significant enhancements to axis rendering, data range selection, and configuration simplification were made in PR [#3](https://github.com/go-analyze/charts/pull/3).
 * **Theming:** In PR [#4](https://github.com/go-analyze/charts/pull/4) (and some subsequent changes) we introduced `vivid-light` and `vivid-dark` themes for more vibrant visualizations, alongside API changes for greater theme and font control.
 Long term we plan to make themes easier to mutate and define.